 Whereas we experience Sufism theme throughout the novel in the spiritual friendship of Shams of Tabriz and Maulana Rumi.

 The best part is this novel lets you experience two types of love; one is spiritual love and human love.
 You get to experience these two love side by side.
 It makes this novel a complete hit amongst its peers!

 Every once in a while, in a discussion on “Love,” someone would end up recommending their top picks to read concerning the topic.
 “The Forty Rules of Love” by Elif Shafak would be there on the list.

 The book has had such an impact on the readers because of its inherent simplicity.

-Elif Shafaq narrated two different stories of two different times set in different backdrops.
+Elif Shafak narrated two different stories of two different times set on different backdrops.

-One is from the world of Sufism, where Rumi gets on the journey to find himself; discovers the layers to himself, and becoming the greatest Poet and Sufi of his time.
+One is from the world of Sufism, where Rumi gets on the journey to find himself; discovers the layers of himself, and becomes the greatest Poet and Sufi of his time.

 Another parallel story is of an unhappy housewife Ella; who happens to be a book reviewer professionally.
 Her first book in the line of work will change her perspective on “Love and Life” and her.

 The story provides the readers with two love stories unfolding simultaneously; where the time is different, but what binds them together is Love.